rh-mobb/documentation/docs/rosa/sts/README.md

 This is a summary of the [official docs](https://docs.openshift.com/rosa/rosa_getting_started/rosa-sts-getting-started-workflow.html) that can be used as a line by line install guide.

-> Note that some commands (OIDC for STS) will be hard coded to US-EAST-1, do not be tempted to change these to use $region instead or you will fail installation.
+> Note that some commands (OIDC for STS) will be hard coded to US-EAST-1, do not be tempted to change these to use $REGION instead or you will fail installation.

 > Note as the roles created for STS in this guide have a common name (see the `ccoctl` command further down) only one cluster will be installable in a given AWS account.
 You'll need to modify the name and resulting role bindings to deploy more than one cluster.